-A partnership agreement can set-out how the partnership is going to be financed.
-How much capital are the partners obliged to contribute to the partnership?
+A shareholders agreement can set-out how the company is going to be financed.
+How much are the shareholders going to contribute to the company?
 When and how will these contributions be made?
-Is all of the money required when the partnership agreement is signed or can it be paid in stages?
+Is all of the money required when the company is formed or can it be paid in stages?

-- who has authority to write cheques and setting appropriate maximums.
+who has authority to write cheques and setting appropriate maximums; and